nickfargo/state/_includes/content/api/state/attributes.md

 #### [finite](#state--attributes--finite)

-Declaring a state `finite` guarantees its hierarchical structure by hiding its `addSubstate` and `removeSubstate` methods after the state has been constructed.
+Declaring a state `finite` guarantees its hierarchical structure by disabling its `addSubstate` and `removeSubstate` methods after the state has been constructed.

 {% highlight javascript %}
 {% include examples/api/state/attributes--finite.js %}